News:

 At one time whale oil was absolutely necessary.
 It's main uses were for household lighting and lubrication of machinery.
 There were alternatives to whale oil, but they were inferior in performance and cleanliness of burn.
 While the oil was the primary driver there were secondary products.
 The baleen some whales used to strain food from the sea were a secondary harvest.
 They were used in applications that would be accomplished in the modern world with plastic or steel.
 Simply put whale hunting allowed civilization to grow and prosper.

-Died 1 Sep 1828 Massillon, Stark, Ohio Find all individuals with events at this location
+Death 1 Sep 1828 Massillon, Stark, Ohio Find all individuals with events at this location

-Buried Massillon City Cemetery , Massillon, Stark, Ohio, United States Find all individuals with events at this location
+Burial Massillon City Cemetery , Massillon, Stark, Ohio, United States Find all individuals with events at this location

 Siblings 2 siblings